 - the employee was qualified for the position;

 - the employee was subject to an adverse employment action, including but not limited to termination, refusal to hire, demotion, pay cut, etc; and

 - someone not in the protected class benefited from the adverse employment action taken against the employee or the employee’s position remained open after the adverse employment action.

 An employee must establish each of the elements (1) through (4) above before the burden will shift to the employer to prove that it had a legitimate, non-discriminatory reason for the employment action.
 Employers will almost certainly never say they are taking action for an unlawful reason so in all likelihood at least one legitimate, non-discriminatory reason will be given for the employment action.

 After the employer provides a legitimate, non-discriminatory reason the burden shifts back to the employee to prove that the employer’s reason was merely pretext for discrimination (meaning it isn’t the true reason the employment action was taken).

 This is a very short summation of employment discrimination cases.
-Before taking any action on your own behalf, it is advisable to speak with an Ohio employment discrimination lawyer who handles employment discrimination cases on a regular basis.
-Feel free to contact our office if you would like to discuss any employment discrimination questions you may have with an Ohio employment discrimination lawyer.
+Before taking any action on your own behalf, it is advisable to speak with an Ohio employment discrimination lawyers who handle employment discrimination cases on a regular basis.
+Feel free to contact our office if you would like to discuss any employment discrimination questions you may have with Ohio employment discrimination lawyers.